 At an assembly held closing month, the PMO directed the Finance.

-The selection comes as a comfort to the railways, which feels that the Central authorities must fund the social service responsibility borne via it to walk non-worthwhile lines of countrywide and strategic importance.
+The selection is a comfort to the railways, which feels that the Central authorities must fund the social service responsibility borne via it to walk non-worthwhile lines of countrywide and strategic importance.
 The losses on running the strategic lines account for a small fraction of the expected over ₹34,000 crores borne by the railways towards social carrier duty.

 ALSO, READ